TIM-JYU/TIDE-CLI/README.md

 Step 2: Navigate to integration test folder `cd tests/integration`

-Step 3: Run `poetry run pytest`.
+Step 3: Run `DEV=true poetry run pytest`.
 If the TIM instance used for tests is not running in localhost, set the correct address to TIM_DOMAIN environmental variable, e.g. `TIM_DOMAIN=192.168.148.69 poetry run pytest`

 ### Current state of integration tests